apahim/cls-controller/DESIGN.md

 ### Available Template Context
 Templates have access to:
-- `.resource` - The created Kubernetes resource with its current status
+- `.resources` - Map of all created Kubernetes resources with their current status (e.g., `.resources.dns-subzone`, `.resources.maestro-transport`)
 - `.cluster` - The original cluster spec from cls-backend (includes `.generation`)
 - `.controller` - Controller metadata (name, type, etc.)
 - `.timestamp` - Unix timestamp for unique resource naming (e.g., `1704067200`)
 - `randomString <length>` - Function to generate random alphanumeric strings (e.g., `{{randomString 4}}` → `abcd`)

-**Note**: The `.resource` object contains the live state of the Kubernetes resource created by the controller, allowing status conditions to access its current status, metadata, and spec fields.
+**Note**: The `.resources` map contains the live state of all Kubernetes resources created by the controller, allowing status conditions to access each resource's current status, metadata, and spec fields using the resource name as the key (e.g., `.resources.dns-subzone.status.conditions`).

 ### Reconciliation-Based Status Reporting